brucezhu512/blockchain-samples/swarm/README.md

 ## Description
 Deploy the network by docker Swarm.

-A [swarm](https://docs.docker.com/get-started/part4/)is a group of machines that are running Docker and joined into a cluster.
+A [swarm](https://docs.docker.com/get-started/part4/) is a group of machines that are running Docker and joined into a cluster.
 After that has happened, you continue to run the Docker commands you're used to, but now they are executed on a cluster by a swarm manager.
 The machines in a swarm can be physical or virtual.

 The target deployed swarm network is to be:
 ![Swarm network](Swarm_Arch.png "Swarm network")